xhsu/LeaderMode/README.md

 # Leader Mod
 Try [AMX Version](https://github.com/ShingekiNoRex/CS1.6-LeaderMode) before you decide to download this.
-The AMX version is utterly playable with almost same content.
+The AMX version is utterly playable with almost same contents.

 ## What is this?
 A gameplay mod originally wrote in Pawn(AmxModX).<br/>
-Assign roles to both CT and T, including skills.<br/>
+Exclusive roles will be assigned to each player in both teams.
+The roles mean unique skills, weapon limitations, and playstyles.<br/>
-The goal is eliminate the other team.
-However, due to the redeployment mechanism, having their team leader killed is a quicker way.
+The ultimate goal is to eliminate the other team.
+Use whatever strategies you want.
+Tips: kill their leader will stop their redeployment.

 ## How to install?
 1. You have to own copies of all these three games: [Half-Life](https://store.steampowered.com/app/70/HalfLife/), [Condition Zero](https://store.steampowered.com/app/80/CounterStrike_Condition_Zero/) and [Counter-Strike](https://store.steampowered.com/app/10/CounterStrike/).